Let's Understand How Git Maintains History Of Version Or Commit Ids 📥📤 With Details

 Now Local Dev One wants to remove one line in MyFile.cs as shown below.

-Then push these changes from local git to GitHub repository using the same steps as described earlier.
+Then push these changes from local git to the GitHub repository using the same steps as described earlier.

 Now let's see the changes made in the file MyFile.cs and what this - symbol means.
 It shows 1 changed file with 0 additions and 1 deletion.
-Here deletion means the Local Dev one has removed the PostId property line from MyFile.cs file.
+Here deletion means the Local Dev one has removed the PostId property line from the MyFile.cs file.

 Here we can see the user name with day and time details who has committed the changes e.g. satyaCsgithub committed 17 minutes ago as shown below.

-In this write-up, we have learned the below details,
+In this write-up, we have learned the below details.

-• How Git maintains version controlling system
+• How Git maintains a controlling system

-• How Git maintains commit ids during push changes from local Git to GitHub
+• How Git maintains commit IDs during push changes from local Git to GitHub

 • What addition and deletion symbol means